-- 1. Grant applications are available on August 1, 2013 via the Sixpence website at www.singasongofsixpence.org/apply/.
+Grant applications are available on January 16, 2015 via the Sixpence website at www.singasongofsixpence.org/apply/.
 Click on "LOGIN" on the right hand side.
-Use the username Sixpence2013 and the password: apply13.
-Applications must be submitted electronically to the Sixpence website by midnight Central Standard Time, October 9, 2013.
+Use the username Sixpence2015 and the password: apply15.
+Applications must be submitted electronically to the Sixpence website by 5:00 p.m.
+Central Standard Time, May 4, 2015.
 Upon submission of your application, you will receive a confirmation via e-mail that your proposal has been received.
-If you do not receive a confirmation of receipt by October 11, 2013, please contact Kathleen Feller at kfeller@nebraskachildren.org or at 402-639-5967.
+If you do not receive a confirmation of receipt by May 20, 2015, please contact Amy Bornemeier at abornemeier@nebraskachildren.org @nebraskachildren.org or at 402-817-2018.
 Applications that do not contain all required information will be returned and will not be considered unless a completed application is resubmitted prior to the deadline.
+Scanned signatures are acceptable.
-Scanned signatures are acceptable. - 2.
-Applications will be reviewed and scored by a panel of persons knowledgeable in early childhood care and education. - 3.
-Recommendations from the external panel will be provided to the Sixpence

-Board of Trustees for approval and ultimate selection.

-- 4. Funds for approved projects will be available January 1, 2014.
-Any new grants or current grants that are expanding must begin grant activities on January 1, 2014, and must be serving children no later than March 1, 2014.
-Current Sixpence programs that are not expanding must begin grant activities on January 1, 2013.
-All grant expenditures must be completed prior to December 30, 2014.
+- 2. Applications will be reviewed and scored by a panel of persons knowledgeable in early childhood care and education. - Recommendations from the external panel will be provided to the Sixpence Board of Trustees for approval and ultimate selection. - 4.
+Funds for approved projects will be available July 1, 2015.
+Any new grants or current grants that are expanding must begin grant activities on July 1, and must be serving children no later than October 1, 2015.
+All grant expenditures must be completed prior to June 30, 2016.
 Funds will be allocated on an annual basis contingent on performance. - 5.
-The Sixpence Trustees reserve the right not to award any grants
+The Sixpence Trustees reserve the right not to award any grants.